angularity/webpack-angularity-solution/readme.md

 }
 ```

+Each operation is passed the existing `configurator`, and the final (merged) `options` .
+It should return a configurator, usually the same instance as that provided.

 ### Custom configurator

 If you want to add options, or change the generator, you may do so by calling the `create()` method.